Skip to content

 The task is to create a quantum array with \(10\) qubits in the state of \(|1010101010\rangle\); i.e., a quantum state with alternating qubit states of zeros and ones.

-How to do this?
-Knowing that a general qubit array can be easily initialized to the state of all zeros; i.e., \(|0000000000\rangle\), you need to flip the state of every second qubit or all the qubits in an even position (the qubits in the \(0th\) position, \(2nd\) position, \(4th\) position, etc.).
+The way of doing this is based on knowing that a general qubit array can be easily initialized to the state of all zeros; i.e., \(|0000000000\rangle\), it should be sufficient to flip the state of every all the qubits in an even position (the qubits in the \(0th\) position, \(2nd\) position, \(4th\) position, etc.).

 from classiq import *